-By and large, Yugoslavia played the role of a temporary refuge for Hungarian escapees awaiting to be resettled to overseas locations, an operation which was concluded by early 1958.
-The need for a swift transfer of refugees convinced the Yugoslav authorities to allow the establishment of a temporary UNHCR office in Belgrade as well as to draw on the ICEM (Intergovernmental Committee for European Migration)’s support to manage the resettlement operations.
-Although concerns regarding the treatment of refugees in Yugoslavia made the headlines of international press, the management of the Hungarian crisis represented for Yugoslavia a key step in the process of re-positioning within the international refugee regime.
-For the first time, the country was listed, besides Austria and Italy, as a country of transit and first asylum for defectors from communism eager to reach the “free world” and it was officially inserted in one of the most spectacular humanitarian endeavors prompted by the Western bloc.
-In 1957-58, for the first time, Yugoslavia made clear that its role was limited to provide a corridor for refugees rather than a new home.
+By and large, Yugoslavia served as a temporary refuge for Hungarian escapees awaiting resettlement in overseas locations, an operation which was concluded by early 1958.
+The need for a swift transfer of refugees convinced the Yugoslav authorities to allow the establishment of a temporary UNHCR office in Belgrade and to draw on support from the Intergovernmental Committee for European Migration (ICEM) to manage the resettlement operations.
+Although concerns regarding the treatment of refugees in Yugoslavia made headlines in the international press, for Yugoslavia, the management of the Hungarian crisis was a key step in the process of re-positioning itself within the international refugee regime.
+For the first time, the country was listed alongside Austria and Italy as a country of transit and first asylum for defectors from communism eager to reach the ‘free world’, and it was officially inserted into one of the most spectacular humanitarian endeavours prompted by the Western Bloc.
+In 1957–8, for the first time, Yugoslavia made clear that its role was limited to providing a corridor for refugees rather than a new home.

-Throughout the 1970s, Yugoslavia continued playing the role of a springboard for a small number of refugees from the Eastern bloc.
+Throughout the 1970s, Yugoslavia continued serving as a springboard for a small number of refugees from the Eastern Bloc.
 This was primarily a consequence of the nature of refugee flows that reached the country.
-The huge majority of those who escaped through Yugoslavia came from Eastern Europe and were eager to reach the Western bloc.
-Neither they were interested in staying in Yugoslavia, nor was Yugoslavia willing to turn into a haven for the highly politicized category of defectors from Communist countries.
+The vast majority of those who escaped through Yugoslavia came from Eastern Europe and were eager to reach the Western Bloc.
+They were not interested in staying in Yugoslavia nor was Yugoslavia willing to become a haven for a highly politicised category of defectors from communist countries.
 Furthermore, Yugoslavia had reframed its participation in European migration trajectories.
-In 1962-1963, the country established legal channels for the recruitment of its workers abroad.
+In 1962–3, the country established legal channels for the recruitment of its workers abroad.
 Employment abroad swiftly became a mass phenomenon.
-According to the 1971 census, more than one million Yugoslav citizens (including workers and their dependent family members) lived abroad.
-Having broken both the socialist taboos of full employment and recruitment of its citizens in the West, Yugoslavia in the 1960s had an easy task in reframing its position when it came to refugees.
-Being itself a country of emigration, it presented itself as not being able to absorb refugees, if not in very small numbers.
+According to the 1971 census, more than one million Yugoslav citizens (including workers and their dependents) lived abroad.
+Having broken both the socialist taboos of full employment and recruitment of its citizens in the West, for Yugoslavia in the 1960s, it was an easy task to reframe its position regarding refugees.
+As a country of emigration, it presented itself as being unable to absorb refugees, except perhaps in very small numbers.

-The opening of a UNHCR branch office in Belgrade in 1976 institutionalized Yugoslavia’s integration within the international refugee regime and provided a framework for the role of transit country that Yugoslavia carved out for itself.
-While in 1976 only 26 refugees went through its premises, by 1987 already 18,576 asylum seekers had been registered.
+The opening of a UNHCR branch office in Belgrade in 1976 institutionalised Yugoslavia’s integration within the international refugee regime and provided a framework for the role of transit country Yugoslavia carved out for itself.
+In 1976 only 26 refugees passed through its doors, but by 1987, 18,576 asylum seekers had already been registered.

-The exceptions confirming the rural: the local integration of Albanian, Macedonian and Chilean refugees
+The exceptions confirming the rural: the local integration of Albanian, Macedonian, and Chilean refugees

-Despite its commitment to emphasize its role of a transit zone, socialist Yugoslavia happened to allow a few refugee groups to settle in the country, as the result of a combination of ideological preoccupations and pragmatic reasons.
-Among the Eastern European refugees who had reached Yugoslavia after 1948, a contingent of Albanian refugees did not left the country after the mid-1950s.
-While more research on this point would be needed, this decision was probably not disjointed from the perpetuation of tense relations between Yugoslavia and Albania.
-The will to host defectors from the neighboring country combined with a bottom up strategy which made Albanian-speaking areas of Yugoslavia a potentially desirable environment for at least some of the Albanian refugees.
+Despite its commitment to emphasise its role as a transit zone, socialist Yugoslavia did allow a few refugee groups to settle in the country due to a combination of ideological preoccupations and pragmatic reasons.
+Among the Eastern European refugees who had reached Yugoslavia after 1948, a contingent of Albanian refugees did not leave the country after the mid-1950s.
+While more research on this point would be needed, this decision was probably not unconnected to the perpetuation of tense relations between Yugoslavia and Albania.
+The willingness to host defectors from the neighbouring country was combined with a bottom-up strategy that made Albanian-speaking areas in Yugoslavia a potentially desirable environment for at least some of the Albanian refugees.